-The CLI provides a command history (arrows up/down) with interactive search (Control-r) to easily re-execute previous commands.
+The CLI provides a command history (arrows ↑/↓) with interactive search Ctrl+R to easily re-execute previous commands.

-Pasting with Control-Shift-v, as well as via the context menu on right click, is also available.
-To erase the current command and return to a clean prompt, use Control-c.
+Pasting with Ctrl+Shift+V, as well as via the context menu on right click, is also available.
+To erase the current command and return to a clean prompt, use: Ctrl+C.

 Basic interactive workflow¶

-When running Renode interactively, the user would normally start with creating the emulation through a sequence of commands building up, configuring and connecting the relevant emulated (guest) platform or platforms (called “machines”).
+When running Renode interactively, the user would normally start by creating the emulation through a sequence of commands building up, configuring, and connecting the relevant emulated (guest) platform or platforms (called “machines”).

 This is normally done using nested .resc scripts which help encapsulate some of the repeatable elements in this activity (normally, the user will want to create the same platform over and over again in between runs, or even script the execution entirely).